Centre for Evidence-Based Medicine

 The steps of practicing EBM: Ask a focused question.
 Track down the evidence Critically appraise evidence for its validity, effect

-Teaching Materials for Medical Students Introduction to EBM (Access) Introduction to EBM and Question formulation (Access) How to critically appraise a
+Teaching Materials for Medical Students Introduction to EBM and Question Formulation 2018 (Access) Template 2018 Introduction to EBM 2016 (Access)

 Clinical Epidemiology involves learning a wide variety of skills to develop questions that matter to patient care.
 Carl Heneghan, Professor